neondatabase/website/content/docs/guides/neon-authorize-auth0.md

 ## How it works

 Auth0 handles user authentication by generating JSON Web Tokens (JWTs), which are securely passed to Neon Authorize.
 Neon Authorize validates these tokens and uses the embedded user identity metadata to enforce the [Row-Level Security](https://neon.tech/postgresql/postgresql-administration/postgresql-row-level-security) policies that you define directly in Postgres, securing database queries based on that user identity.
+This authorization flow is made possible using the Postgres extension [pg_session_jwt](https://github.com/neondatabase/pg_session_jwt), which you'll install as part of this guide.

 ## Prerequisites